kaixin2017/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 * Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w) a replication factor of 3 means each topic and each Partition  are distributed across 3 brokers
 #### What was the most fascinating aspect of Kafka to you while learning?
-how it order events and keep it scal
+how it order events and keep it scalable